(reading time: 1 hour, 26 minutes)

 “Are you having fun mocking the boy?”
 Teal asked as she rose to confront the man.
 Even at her impressive height she was dwarfed by the bergfolk.
-Alast observed the man more closely; he had icy blue eyes, dangling pockmarked earlobes, and a moustache full of tiny misbehaving swirls.
+Alast observed the man more closely; he had icy blue eyes, dangling pockmarked earlobes, and a mustache full of tiny misbehaving swirls.
 He pretended to look taken aback.

 “I not mock,” he said in his gravelly voice and a thick accent.
 “I teach the boy.
 I train the boy.”

 “You stay away from him,” Teal said, her conviction surprising Alast.

 “I cannot,” he insisted.
 “The boy put under my command, for I speak Wide.”
 He looked around at his compatriots.
 “Any you lazy others speak Wide?”
 None answered.
 “Just I. Boy no speak Swimmr, boy in my command so he understand his leader.
 The rest of you under Liqui’s command.
 That Liqui over there.”
 He pointed to a bergfolk woman who barely waved in response.

 “Splitting us is unwise,” Teal tried to complain.

 “My name Whetsaw Plawkippr,” he said, “and I in command of the boy.”
 He grabbed Alast’s forearm and pulled him to his feet.
 Teal and the others looked ready to pounce on the bergfolk, but Alast calmed them down.

 “I’m alright.
 I will do my best to serve, Mr. Plawkippr.”